Coaches need to know about a lot more than just concussions

 Kraus suggests using the holidays, or school breaks, as a natural way to break up training.
 The AAP recommends one to two rest days per week and taking at least one month off from each sport played.
 Playing for one team instead of multiple teams in the same season cuts risk.
 And, if possible, play a variety of sports.
 Sport specialization has a direct link to overuse injuries, studies show.

 It’s a major issue.
 “You don’t really know how bad a concussion is until you start doing things that require you to use your brain,” says Hayley Dunn, a college freshman who missed six months of soccer due to a bad concussion.
 Many sports programs now do baseline cognitive testing to better evaluate players after a potential concussion.
 Increased awareness has led to improved rules: Soccer players 10 and under cannot head the ball.
 No checking for ice hockey players 12 and under.
-Football players are taught to lead a tackle with their shoulder instead of their head.
+Tackle football players are taught to lead a tackle with their shoulder instead of their head.

 When it comes to injuries, make sure, too, that you aren’t overlooking the basics: Hydration.
 Good sleep.
 Less stress.
 They’re invaluable — for all of us.